-Only personnel trained in the proper procedures, codes, standards, and regulations of the LP-Gas industry should install and service this equipment.
+Only personnel trained in the proper procedures, codes, standards, and regulations of the LP-Gas industry, and/or Anhydrous Ammonia should install and service this equipment.

 The internal valve must be closed except during product transfer.
 A line break downstream of a pump may not actuate the excess flow valve.
 If any break occurs in the system or if the excess flow valve closes, the system should be shut down immediately.